Baldwin RF-16

 The BLH RF-16 is a 1625 hp cab unit-type diesel locomotive built for freight service by the Baldwin-Lima-Hamilton Corporation between 1950 and 1953.
 All RF-16s were configured with a B-B wheel arrangement and ran on two AAR Type B two-axle road trucks, with all axles powered.
 A total of 109 cab-equipped A units were built, along with 51 cabless booster B units, for a total of 160 locomotives built.
 As was the case with most passenger locomotives of its day, the RF-16s came equipped with a retractable, nose-mounted drop coupler pilot.
 Unlike competing units from EMD and Alco, the RF-16 used an air-powered throttle, meaning that it could not be run in MU operation with EMD or Alco diesels without special MU equipment.

+Further, there were 51 RF-16's produced for use in Argentina for passenger service, bearing the designated "RF-16E and riding on "C-C" trucks of the "A1A" configuration.
+Three of these have survived as late as 2025, one being under restoration, one designated for parts, and one is operable and restored.
+These appear to have a slightly different car body shape, are slightly lighter, and gauged to broad gauge, but are mechanically identical to their United States counterparts, having the 608A prime mover, and being rated for 1600 hp.

 History

 In 1948, Baldwin began to apply a new "Sharknose" body style to its cab unit diesel locomotives.
 The goal of the new style was partly to differentiate Baldwin locomotives from competitors, and partly to distance the new locomotives from early Baldwin diesels that were plagued with mechanical problems.
-The style was inspired by the Pennsylvania Railroad's T1 class duplex steam locomotive, some of which were built by Baldwin.
+The style was inspired by the Pennsylvania Railroad's T1 class duplex steam locomotives, some of which were built by Baldwin.
 The first locomotives to receive the new styling was the DR-6-4-2000.
 When the RF-16 (essentially a "debugged" DR-4-4-1500 freight locomotive with a new prime mover) was introduced in 1950, it was given the new "Sharknose" styling.

 The RF-16 quickly gained a reputation as a reliable and rugged locomotive with tough "lugging power."
 Many of the units saw service hauling coal drags, where these characteristics were put to best use.
 A pair of Pennsylvania Railroad RF-16s were repowered with ALCO prime movers in December 1959, with mixed results.
 The Baltimore and Ohio retired its Sharknoses as a class in 1962.
 In 1966, the Pennsylvania Railroad, the largest single owner of RF-16s, ceased use of the distinctive locomotives.

 In 1967, the Monongahela Railway purchased seven A-units and two cabless B-units, the last remaining units from the New York Central Sharknose fleet.